 “Keep your head up, little man,” he said.

 “For sure,” I replied, as I was led back into my section to return to my cell.

-During the first few days at Central all I could think about was the agony of two years in a camp somewhere, and trying to get home by some miracle.
-But three weeks later, when mom and I returned to court and were told that the witnesses had missed the hearing again and that we’d thereby have to resume things after four weeks, I realized I could be locked down at Central for quite some time.
+During the first few days at Central, all I could think about was the agony of two years in a camp somewhere and trying to get home by some miracle.
+But three weeks later, when mom and I returned to court and were told that the witnesses had missed the hearing again, which meant we’d have to resume things after another four weeks, I realized I could be locked down at Central for a while.